 One of the most difficult things about deciding which pricing strategy to use is that there’s no clear-cut winner.
 It doesn’t matter how many hours you dedicate to your Google degree in attempting to answer this question – you simply have to test out each method to see what’s right for you and your agency.

 You may find that the best strategy is to mix it up, or take productized agency services into account as an option.
 Charge an hourly rate for potential jobs with unknown variables but fixed prices on jobs that are far more predictable.
 Trust yourself and utilize your experience and expertise in your field, as well as a decent time-tracking tool, in order to make the best choice.

 Yes, Track Your Hours Anyway

 No matter how you bill your clients, tracking hours is important.
 Why?
 Because it’s like X-ray vision for your projects.
 It allows you to decide if you’re making money on the work your agency is doing or if you’re burning your way through the budget.
 Plus, it helps you to understand if deadlines and budgets are being hit and how productive your team is being along the way.

-Programs like Productive’s time-tracking tool will come in handy at all stages of an agency’s progression.
+Programs like Productive’s time tracking feature will come in handy at all stages of an agency’s progression.
 It’s easy to use, which means your team can track their time as if it’s second nature without, ironically, dedicating a lot of time to it.

-No one expects your agency to be masters in the art of the pricing model deal.
+No one expects your agency to master the art of the pricing model deal.
 And let’s face it, no amount of Google searching can give you every answer you need when it comes to using a fixed price or hourly billing in your business.
 Remember, you are in control of your own fate when it comes to which model is best for your business.
 Luckily, with products like those found at Productive you can easily track your time to analyze your profitability to find out which method ultimately comes out on top; meaning that making temporal sacrifices to the omniscient Google will soon become a thing of the past.*